kinsae/Docs/WEB/HTML/Notes.md

 Notes:

 - not a mandatory structure
-- helps better structure and understand contents
+- helps better structuring and understanding contents
 - may help in SEO